 Voluntary participation in the Talent Gateway means:

-- take initiative, build confidence, and step outside their comfort zone
+- taking initiative, building confidence, and stepping outside your comfort zone

-- invest in themselves by spending a few minutes a day on their professional future
+- investing in yourself by spending a few minutes a day on your professional future

-- reflect on the connections among personal, academic and professional goals to get "career-ready"
+- reflecting on the connections among personal, academic and professional goals to get "career-ready"

 Challenge submissions are read and responded to by the Talent Ambassadors, who are upperclassmen or graduate students.
 They are also available as peer mentors, helping students identify personal passions and interests, and discovering opportunities for personal and professional growth.